The Latest: Top US general thanks troops at base in Germany

 WASHINGTON — The top U.S. military general has thanked members of the 10th Mountain Division for their service in Afghanistan during the evacuation of Americans, Afghans and others over the past several weeks.

-Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, met with military police soldiers at Rhine Ordinance Barracks in Germany on Saturday.
+Army Gen. Mark Milley, chairman of the Joint Chiefs of Staff, met with military police soldiers at the Rhine Ordnance Barracks in Germany on Saturday.

 Standing outside talking to a group, he asked them, “You were there for the bombing?”
 Heads nodded and a chorus of voices answered, “yes, sir.”